-Sam takes a distribution of $25,000 from his ABLE account to modify a specially equipped van in May.
+Sam takes a distribution of $25,000 from his ABLE account in May for an assistive technology and related service.
 He pays a $10,000 deposit.
-While waiting for delivery of the van, Sam takes a trip to a local casino in July where he loses $1,000 of his ABLE distribution gambling.
+While waiting for the service to be completed, Sam takes a trip to a local casino in July where he loses $1,000 of his ABLE distribution gambling.
 The $1,000 he lost gambling is a countable resource in July.
 The other $14,000 Sam retains is an excluded resource while it meets the requirements of SI 01130.740C.5.a. in this section.

 b.
-Example of a previously excluded distribution used for a housing-related QDE
+Example of a previously excluded distribution used for a housing expense

-In June, Jennifer takes a $7,000 distribution from her ABLE account to pay her college tuition - a QDE.
-Her tuition payment is due in September.
+In June, Jennifer takes a $7,000 distribution from her ABLE account to pay an educational expense that is a QDE.
+Her educational expense is due in September.
 However, she has to make a $750 advance rent payment to her landlord for her college apartment in August.
-She uses some of the distribution she took in June to make the rent payment – a housing-related QDE.
+She uses some of the distribution she took in June to make the rent payment – a housing expense.
 The $750 is a countable resource in August.
-We exclude the remaining $6,250 of the retained distribution while it continues to meet the requirements of SI 01130.740C.5.a. in this section.
+Exclude the remaining $6,250 of the retained distribution while it continues to meet the requirements of SI 01130.740C.5.a. in this section.

 c.
 Example of a change of intent on the use of a distribution

-In June, Jennifer takes a $7,000 distribution from her ABLE account to pay her college tuition - a QDE.
-Her tuition payment is due in September.
+In June, Jennifer takes a $7,000 distribution from her ABLE account to pay an educational expense that is a QDE.
+Her educational expense is due in September.
 In August, Jennifer gets a job offer and decides not to return to school.
-Since she no longer intends to use it for tuition, the $7,000 becomes a countable resource in September unless Jennifer redesignates it for another QDE or returns the funds to her ABLE account prior to September.
+The $7,000 becomes a countable resource in September because she no longer intends to use it for an educational expense that is a QDE, unless Jennifer re-designates it for another QDE or returns the funds to her ABLE account prior to September.

-E. How to verify, document, and record ABLE account balances
+E. How To Verify, Document, And Record ABLE Account Balances

+You may become aware of an individual’s ownership of an ABLE account if he or she tells you during an initial claim or redetermination or contacts the office to report it.

 1. Obtain evidence of the ABLE account

-Whenever a recipient or deemor alleges being the designated beneficiary of an ABLE account, obtain evidence that provides the following information:
+When an applicant, recipient, or deemor alleges being the designated beneficiary of an ABLE account, obtain evidence and enter the following information:

-the name of the designated beneficiary;
+Select yes to the ABLE account question;

-the State ABLE program administering the account;
+Select the program State where the ABLE account was established or indicate unknown;

+Enter the unique account number assigned by the State or indicate Unknown;

+Enter the account opened date or indicate unknown;

+If the account is closed, input the account closed date or indicate unknown, or leave the field blank;

-the name of the person who has signature authority (if different from the designated beneficiary);
+Enter the name of the person with signature authority (if different from the designated beneficiary); and

-the unique account number assigned by the State to the ABLE account;

-the account opened date;

-the first-of-the-month account balance or information sufficient to derive a first-of-the-month balance.
+Enter the account balance information in the values field.

 If the available evidence does not provide the necessary information, contact the appropriate ABLE program to obtain it.

+Beginning October 1, 2017, States report the first-of-the-month account balances and the prior month’s distribution information for all ABLE accounts in their program to us.
+Not all States began reporting in October 2017, but eventually all State ABLE programs will report.
+If you become aware of a new ABLE account via the monthly data exchange, see SI 01130.740E.4. in this section.

 2. Document the evidence

-Fax the evidence into the electronic folder (EF) or Non-disability Repository for Evidentiary Documents (NDReD).
-If you contact the ABLE program directly, document the information you received on a Report of Contact (DROC) in MSSICS or on a Report of Contact (SSA-5002) in non-MSSICS claims.
+Fax the evidence into the certified electronic folder (CEF) or Non-disability Repository for Evidentiary Documents (NDRED).
+If you contact the ABLE program directly, document the information you received on a Report of Contact (DROC) in the Supplemental Security Income (SSI) claims system or on an SSA-5002 (Report of Contact) in paper claims.